Benefits of Immunizations – Just for the Health of It radio show

 So, I’ll highlight a few vaccine-preventable illnesses that may not capture much of our attention and often fly under the radar:

-Cholera is an acute intestinal infection caused by ingestion of or water contaminated with the Cholera bacterium.
+Cholera is an acute intestinal infection caused by ingestion of food or water contaminated with the Cholera bacterium.
 The annual burden of cholera has been estimated at 1.3 to 4.0 million cases and 21,000 to 143,000 deaths worldwide.

 Dengue fever is from a mosquito-borne virus, with 40% of the world’s population at-risk.